JUMP TO A TOPIC

 How much will I get from an asbestos trust fund?

 Your asbestos trust fund payout depends on how many claims you file.
-Most people file against multiple trusts, which can bring your compensation to hundreds of thousands of dollars.
+Most trust fund payments fall between $10,000 and $100,000.
+Most people file against multiple trusts, which can bring your total trust fund compensation to hundreds of thousands of dollars.

 What is the average asbestos trust fund payout?

-The average scheduled payment amount for asbestos trust funds is $41,000, but many have payment amounts more than $100,000.
-Filing with multiple trusts increases your compensation.
-Most victims file with more than 20 different trust funds, increasing the total recovery amount to more than $1 million.
+The average scheduled payment amount for asbestos trust funds is $41,000, but many have payment amounts of more than $100,000.
+Filing with multiple trusts increases your overall compensation.
+Most victims file with more than 20 different trust funds, which can push the total recovery amount to more than $1 million.

 How soon will I receive payment from an asbestos trust fund?

-If you hire an experienced mesothelioma lawyer, you may receive your asbestos trust fund payment in a few months.
-Since the defending company is bankrupt, there is no trial or prolonged legal process.
+If you hire an experienced mesothelioma lawyer, you may receive your asbestos trust fund payment as soon as a few months.
+Since the defending company is bankrupt, there is no deposition, trial or prolonged legal process.

 How do I know if I’m eligible for an asbestos trust fund?

 Talking with an experienced mesothelioma lawyer will help you learn your eligibility for trust funds compensation.
-They know whether any active trusts are linked to your asbestos exposure history.
+They can easily determine which active trust funds are linked to your asbestos exposure history.

 How much money is left in asbestos trust funds?